-- 0 : one file debug.root.xx is open by the master process of each component and one file debug_notroot.xx is open for all the other processes of each component to write only error information. - 1 : one file debug.root.xx is open by the master process of each component to write information equivalent to level 10 (see below); one file debug_notroot.xx is open for all the other processes of each component to write error information. - 2 : one file debug.yy.xxxxx is open by each process of each component (with "yy being the component number and "xxxxxx the process number) to write normal production diagnostics - 5 : as for 2 with in addition some initial debug info - 10: as for 5 with in addition the routine calling tree - 12: as for 10 with in addition some routine calling notes - 15: as for 12 with even more debug diagnostics - 20: as for 15 with in addition some extra runtime analysis - 30: full debug information
+- 0: production mode.
+One file debug.root.xx is open by the master process of each component and one file debug_notroot.xx is open for all the other processes of each component to write only error information. - 1: one file debug.root.xx is open by the master process of each component to write information equivalent to level 10 (see below) and also to write memory usage information; one file debug_notroot.xx is open for all the other processes of each component to write error information. - 2: one file debug.yy.xxxxxx is open by each process of each component (with "yy being the component number and "xxxxxx the process number) to write normal production diagnostics and memory usage information - 5: as for 2 with in addition some initial debug info - 10: as for 5 with in addition the routine calling tree - 12: as for 10 with in addition some routine calling notes - 15: as for 12 with even more debug diagnostics - 20: as for 15 with in addition some extra runtime analysis - 30: full debug information